apache/flink/docs/dev/table/connect.md

   // specify the update-mode for streaming tables .inAppendMode()

-  // register as source, sink, or both and under a name .registerTableSource("MyUserTable");
+  // create a table with given name .createTemporaryTable("MyUserTable");
 {% endhighlight %}
 </div>